nais/doc/docs/operate/cli/reference/debug.md

 The debug command allows you to troubleshoot workloads running on the NAIS platform.This command creates a debug pod within the same namespace as the target workload.
-There are two options for debugging a workload: you can either create a container within the same pod as the workload or create a separate pod in the same namespace as the workload, with the latter option providing a [shared namespace](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/).
+There are two options for debugging a workload: you can either create a container within the same pod as the workload or create a separate pod in the same namespace as the workload, both options providing a [shared namespace](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/).

 ## debug